-Because I teach programming, I get a lot of people who reach out to me for advice on finding a CTO or lead developer for their startup.
+A lot of people reach out to me for advice on finding a CTO, technical co-founder, or lead developer for their startup.

 Most of the time, I can’t be very helpful.
 Unfortunately the best developers are in really high demand, so they’re likely to already be working at a well-paying job at an exciting company.

 I know all this from first-hand experience, which eventually led me to teach myself how to code in the first place.

 But I do have some advice for founders looking to make their first technical hire.

 1. As a CEO at a startup, your most important job is finding and keeping the right talent on the team.